FerretDB/FerretDB/README.md

 * collection name cannot start with the reserved prefix `_ferretdb_`.
 * collection name must not include non-latin letters, spaces, dots, dollars or dashes.
-* collection name length must be less than 119 symbols.
+* collection name length must be less or equal than 119 symbols.
+* collection name must not start with a number.

 If you encounter some other difference in behavior, please [join our community](#community) to report a problem.